Traits Of Immature People

 - Giggling and shrieking a lot

-- Talking too loudly, not knowing how to control the volume of your voice
+- Talking too loudly, not knowing how to control the volume of their voice

 - Using a ton of slang